ORNL/cpp-proposals-pub/conjugated/conjugated.md

 accessor type `conjugated_accessor<A>`
 for some nested accessor type `A`, then we propose to change `conjugated(x)` just to return `x`.
+Delaying this until after C++26 would be a breaking change.

 # Design justification